abhinaya08/social_media_analytics/Assignment 2/README.md

 2. We also observe that "awareness" posts about conservation rhinos, whales and penguins leads to higher engagement

-3. It's interesting how the visuals in the image
+3. It's interesting how the visuals in the image drive as much engagement as the visuals + captions based on the models we built in Task B. Content marketing is a challenge for many organizations and the model we built exhibits how important content is to drive higher engagement.